Last Update: September 2023

-This means either that you are displaying symptoms (cough, temperature over 37.3C, loss of smell/taste) no matter how mild or that you have been in contact with someone who is likely to be infectious!
+This means either that you are displaying symptoms (cough, temperature over 37.3C, loss of smell/taste and new variant symptoms like sneezing & upset stomach) no matter how mild or that you have been in contact with someone who is likely to be infectious!

-Examples of this include the fact that all staff only use latex-free gloves and that we acknowledge the difficulties that people wearing masks make for someone who relies on lip-reading especially with the added difficulties of hearing at a distance hence we make notepads available to facilitate the ordering process.
+Examples of this could include booking outside seating, requesting table service with masked servers or help asking others to keep their distance.
+We acknowledge the difficulties that people wearing masks make for someone who relies on lip-reading especially with the added difficulties of hearing at a distance and we can make notepads available to facilitate the ordering process.

 - Booking is encouraged but not mandatory

 - Please wash your hands and/or use sanitiser provided when you enter and exit the building.

 - While in the pub we ask that you respect social distance by understanding that some people require more space than others.
 Alcohol Consumption loosens inhibitions and more forgetful of personal space and hygiene protocols so we ask staff and customers to be extra vigilant of behaviour and tolerances.